ahmedmujtba/tech230_aws/VPC's.md

 - Click `edit` in `network settings` and select a vpc you just created.
 - Now we need to create new security group as exiting securty groups will not work with new VPC.
 - Add description and select `add security group rules` for http, ssh and custom(3000).
-This shoudl look like below:
+This should look like below:

 ![alt text](/assets/sec-group-vpc.png)